This is the multi-page printable view of this section. Click here to print.

 • Context: no identity-based policy allows the action

-• Number of metrics: Up to 10
+• Number of indicators: up to 10

-• Query period: Within 2 months (63 days)
+• Query period: within 2 months (63 days)

 You can view the source code of the monitoring chart.

-Copy CodeCopy source code to clipboard
+Copy codeCopy the source code to the clipboard

-Creating a Log Group
+Create Log Group

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.